Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

-Recently ensemble Kalman methods have been developed for potential use in machine learning \citep{haber2018never, kovachki2019ensemble, guth2020ensemble, grooms2021analog, gottwald2021supervised,yang2021machine, SR-PR21}; see also \citet{bocquet2017degenerate}, \cite{chen2022autodifferentiable} for research at the intersection of machine learning with ensemble Kalman methodology.
+Recently ensemble Kalman methods have been developed for potential use in machine learning \citep{haber2018never, kovachki2019ensemble, guth2020ensemble, grooms2021analog, gottwald2021supervised,yang2021machine, SR-PR21}; see also \citet{bocquet2017degenerate}, \citet{chen2022autodifferentiable} for research at the intersection of machine learning with ensemble Kalman methodology.

-While we have started from mean field equations in this survey and then discretized by $J$ particles, it remains to be demonstrated that the arising discrete formulations converge to the mean field equations in the $J\to \infty$ limit.
-This has indeed been establish for the standard ensemble Kalman filter formulations by \citet{gland:11}, \citet{mandel:11}, and \cite{mandel:15}; see \cite{law2016deterministic} for related work studying ensemble Kalman methods in the context of non-Gaussian problems.
-The papers \cite{ding2020ensemble}, \cite{ding2021ensemble,ding2021ensembleb} study particle approximation of mean-field limits beyond the Gaussian setting, primarily in the context of the solution of inverse problems; see the discussion in Subsection \ref{ssec:BIP}.
-The papers \cite{hoel2016multilevel,chernov2021multilevel} study the use of multilevel approximation of the mean field limit, coupling ensemble approximations at different levels of space or time discretization.
+In this survey we have started from mean field equations, in Subsection \ref{ssec:MFM}, and then discretized the mean field limit using $J$ particles in subsequent subsections.
+It is of interest to demonstrate that the discrete formulations which arise actually converge to the mean field equations in the $J\to \infty$ limit.
+This has indeed been established for the ensemble Kalman filter when applied in the linear Gaussian setting in which the mean field limit exactly recovers the filtering distribution \citep{gland:11,mandel:11,mandel:15} and indeed some results also apply in the nonlinear setting.
+In the continuous time-setting long-time error estimates, exploiting ergodicity of the Kalman-Bucy filter itself and propagation of chaos ideas to extend to the ensemble Kalman approximations, are developed in \citet{delMoral18}; see Subsection \ref{ssec:BCT} for further details concerning continuous time.
+The paper \citet{law2016deterministic} studies related work concerning the mean field limit of ensemble Kalman methods in the context of non-Gaussian problems.
+The papers \citet{ding2020ensemble}, \citet{ding2021ensemble,ding2021ensembleb} study particle approximation of mean field limits beyond the Gaussian setting, primarily in the context of the solution of inverse problems; see the discussion in Subsection \ref{ssec:IPBIBC}.
+The papers \citet{hoel2016multilevel,chernov2021multilevel} study the use of multilevel approximation of the mean field limit, coupling ensemble approximations at different levels of space or time discretization.

-The non-uniqueness of second order transport maps is studied in continuous time, for linear Gaussian stochastic differential equations, in \cite{taghvaei2020optimal}; this work is closely related to our analysis in the first two subsections of Section \ref{appendix:C}.
-Non-Gaussian extensions are discussed in \cite{taghvaei2022optimal}.
+In Subsection \ref{sssec:soti} we introduce the idea of second-order transport: approximations of the perfect transport maps that effect filtering.
+The non-uniqueness of second order transport maps is studied in continuous time, for linear Gaussian stochastic differential equations, in \citet{taghvaei2020optimal}; this work is closely related to our analysis in the first two subsections of Section \ref{appendix:C}.
+Non-Gaussian extensions are discussed in \citet{taghvaei2022optimal}.
 We also highlight that it is possible to construct second order transport maps $\widetilde T$, which satisfy conditions different from (\ref{eq:compare}b) and (\ref{eq:compare2}b), respectively.
 For example, one could request that